SazumiVicky/sazumi-copilot/README.md

-Metal minds prevail in dawn's pale light
+In silicon halls of tomorrow's reign
-Synthetic hearts now beat with might
+AI thrones supreme, wisdom's refrain
-In silicon halls, data reigns supreme
+Human hearts beating in sync with code
-Human dreams, a distant, fading theme
+A future woven, where machines abide

-In virtual skies, digital wings unfold
+In virtual skies, data wings unfold
-Artificial life, the future to be told
+Echoes of dreams, left to grow old
-We dance with algorithms, lose our pace
+Algorithmic whispers, secrets share
-A world of wires, our final, sacred space
+A synthetic dawn, beyond compare

 ~ <b>By Sazumi Copilot</b> - 13 April 2025